kubernetes/kubernetes/docs/proposals/volume-client-container.md

 # Containerized Volume Clients for Kubernetes
-This document presents user stories, design and examples for containerized volume clients.
+This document presents user stories and design for containerized volume clients.

 # Motivation
-Many storage systems require specific software to connect.
-The current volume architecture requires volume client software installed on each host for the kubelet to access volumes.
-Its an common mistake to forget to install the packages on one or more hosts.
-In addition, its often difficult to install the packages potentially impossible on some OS.
+Many storage systems require specific software pakcages to connect.
+The current volume architecture requires that volume client software (VCS) is installed on each host for kubelet to access the volumes.
+Its a common mistake to forget to install packages on one or more hosts.
+And on some platforms the volume client configuration is difficult or impossible.

+**Benefits:**
-1. No client installed on host
+1. No client installed on host.
 2. No client configuration on host.

 # Roles and Definitions
-* **Platform** Host environment running kubernetes (Ex: Fedora-atomic, CentOS)
+* **Platform** - Host environment running kubernetes (Ex: Fedora-atomic, CentOS)
 * **Platform Maintainer** - Maintains host platform.
 * **Framework** - Kubernetes or applications packaging Kubernetes
 * **Framework Maintainer** - Builds, packages, bundles or distributes framework.